oliveirasWell/oliveirasWell/README.md

 - I’m currently working at @bairesdev with Javascript, React Native, Node.js, and the React universe.
 - I’m currently learning Big Data at UFSCAR Computer Science Msc, working with Spark and bipartite graphs.
-- Find a work in data analysis and machine learning :)
+- Trying to find a job in data analysis and machine learning :)

 if you want to know more be my guest and see my [website](http://oliveiraswell.github.io).